S. C. Johnson Logo

 S. C. Johnson & Son Logo 1911

-In 1892 the eldest son of the founder Herbert Fisk joined the business.
-Their joint effort significantly expanded the range of products, and the company name was changed to S.C.
+In 1892, the eldest son of the founder, Herbert Fisk, joined the business.
+Their joint effort significantly expanded the product range, and the company name was changed to S.C.
 Johnson & Son (1906).
 The logo was also updated to match the new name.

 The too-long name returned the owners to the idea of a monogram.
 The basis was chosen for a round coin with a black background and white edging.
-It symbolizes the profitability of the company.
+It symbolizes the company’s profitability.
 Inside are intertwined yellow capital letters from S.C.
-Johnson & Son: S, C, J, &, S. The yellow color hints at gold, which further reinforces the impression of wealth and importance of the company.
+Johnson & Son: S, C, J, & S. The yellow color evokes gold, which further reinforces the impression of the company’s wealth and importance.

 The logo demonstrates family values.
 It has no emphasis on products.
 It doesn’t matter what exactly Johnson and his sons do.
 It will always be a team effort and a great result.
 The logo reeks of reliability and consistency.